uc-python/python-for-web-scraping/05-requests/md_slides/request_response.md

 <br>

-- Details about who we are and what data we want (they're hard to separate)
+- Details about who we are and what data we want

   - The address of the page *within* the website (`/wiki/Sherlock_Holmes`), sometimes called the **target**

-  - The **method** -- usually one of get, post, put, or delete
+  - The **method** -- usually one of GET, POST, PUT, or DELETE

       - Right now we've only used GET, but we'll come back to this.